Another FILE VTable Bypass

 Understanding how to trigger this behavior requires a basic understanding of the

-obstack
+obstack APIs.

-is an interface for allocating a stack of objects of arbitrary
+An obstack is an interface for allocating a stack of objects of arbitrary

 size.
 The interface provides a layer of abstraction above heap allocation APIs

-and will allocate chunks from an allocator as needed with
+like malloc and will allocate chunks from an allocator as needed with

-individual objects allocated by the obstack
+individual objects allocated by the obstack potentially sharing the same

 underlying buffer.

-is initialized by defining the macros
+In glibc, an obstack is initialized by defining the macros

-to specify the underlying
+obstack_chunk_alloc and obstack_chunk_free to specify the underlying

-allocator and then calling obstack_init
+allocator and then calling obstack_init.

-|
+| |

 This will initialize a structure and store the caller specified allocation and

-freeing function in the chunkfun
+freeing function in the chunkfun and freefun fields of the obstack

 structure.

-|
+| |

-macro is used when the user wishes to allocate and copy data
+The obstack_grow macro is used when the user wishes to allocate and copy data

 into a new obstack allocation.
 If there is sufficient space in the most recent